yeohhq/tp/docs/UserGuide.md

 * `a-today` returns Appointments scheduled today.

 #### 2.3.10 Finding an appointment by current week: `a-upcoming`
-Finds your appointments scheduled in the current week.
+Finds your uncompleted appointments scheduled in the current week.

 Format: `a-upcoming`